 02-21-1960 Isaac Julien – Born East End of London, England.
 He is a British filmmaker and a professor.
 His 1989 drama-documentary Looking for Langston won the Teddy Award for Best Short Film at the Berlin International Film Festival.
 In 1991 he won the Semaine de la Critique Prize at the Cannes Film Festival for Young Soul Rebels.
 Julien joined US Santa Cruz as distinguished professor of the arts in 2018.
 He is also a patron of the Live Art Development Agency.
 Julien is openly gay.

-02-21-1987 Ellen Page – Born in Halifax, Nova Scotia, Canada.
-She is a Canadian actress.
-She starred in the film Juno and other major films.
-She has won more that 25 awards, and was nominated for the Academy Award for Best Actress, a Golden Globe Award, and a BAFTA for Juno.
-She describes herself as a Pro-choice feminist.
-She is also a vegetarian.
+02-21-1987 Elliot Page – Born in Halifax, Nova Scotia, Canada.
+He is a Canadian actor and starred in the film Juno and other major films.
+Page has won more that 25 awards, and was nominated for the Academy Award for Best Actress, a Golden Globe Award, and a BAFTA for Juno.
+He describes himself as a Pro-choice feminist and is also a vegetarian.
 On February 14, 2014, Page came out as gay in a speech at the Human Rights Campaign’s “Time to Thrive” conference.
 In 2018, Page announced his marriage to dancer and choreographer Emma Portner.
 In December 2020 Page came out as transgendered.